MoizTariq/My-Codes/README.md

-# Collection of some Python 3 codes I did in first semester.
+# Collection of some Python 3 codes I have done.